Was Your Flight Delayed Or Cancelled?

 Yes, we just need the date and time of the flight, the name of the airline and the departure and arrival airports.
 With this information we will be able to determine the flight number.

 The time period will depend on the cooperation and responsiveness of the airline and whether the case needs to be taken to court.
-As per our record, claims are typically processed and paid out to passengers in under 30 days.
+As per our record, claims can sometimes be paid within a matter of days.

 Airlines will often reject passenger compensation claims, or attempt to settle claims with non cash alternatives, such as travel vouchers.
 We are specialists in making successful flight delay claims having already processed millions of passenger claims, so you are in safe hands with us.